OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Method entered: All threads resumed.
 ```

 The Dalvik Debug Monitor Server (DDMS) a GUI tool included with Android Studio.
-At first glance it might not look like much, but make no mistake: Its Java method tracer is one of the most awesome tools you can have in your arsenal, and is indispensable for analyzing obfuscated bytecode.
+At first glance, it might not look like much, but make no mistake: Its Java method tracer is one of the most awesome tools you can have in your arsenal, and is indispensable for analyzing obfuscated bytecode.

 Using DDMS is a bit confusing however: It can be launched in several ways, and different trace viewers will be launched depending on how the trace was obtained.
 There’s a standalone tool called "Traceview" as well as a built-in viewer in Android Studio, both of which offer different ways of navigating the trace.
 You’ll usually want to use the viewer built into Android studio which gives you a nice, zoom-able hierarchical timeline of all method calls.
 The standalone tool however is also useful, as it has a profile panel that shows the time spent in each method, as well as the parents and children of each method.

 To record an execution trace in Android studio, open the "Android" tab at the bottom of the GUI.
 Select the target process in the list and the click the little “stop watch” button on the left.
 This starts the recording.
 Once you are done, click the same button to stop the recording.
 The integrated trace view will open showing the recorded trace.
 You can scroll and zoom the timeline view using the mouse or trackpad.

 Alternatively, execution traces can also be recorded in the standalone Android Device Monitor.
-The Device Monitor can be started from within Android Studo (Tools -> Android -> Android Device Monitor) or from the shell with the <code>ddms</code> command.
+The Device Monitor can be started from within Android Studio (Tools -> Android -> Android Device Monitor) or from the shell with the <code>ddms</code> command.

 To start recording tracing information, select the target process in the "Devices" tab and click the “Start Method Profiling” button.
 Click the stop button to stop recording, after which the Traceview tool will open showing the recorded trace.
 An interesting feature of the standalone tool is the "profile" panel on the bottom, which shows an overview of the time spent in each method, as well as each method’s parents and children.
 Clicking any of the methods in the profile panel highlights the selected method in the timeline panel.